drewlith/ssbmr/README.md

 ### Install

-Save the .zip file to your computer, and "extract" the contents to a directory of your choosing (Typically can be done via a right-click on the zip file).
+Save the .zip file from the download link above to your computer, and "extract" the contents to a directory of your choosing (Typically can be done via a right-click on the zip file).
 Run "SSBM Randomizer.exe" to start the application.

 ### Multiplayer